 Instead of having duplicate pages on your e-commerce site, you can make one of your pages tell search engines “I’m just a copy of the web page found”:

 Once you add the canonical tag to each of the duplicate page URLs, Google will automatically waive the duplicate penalty for your site and regard each page as unique.

-Note: If you want to improve your search traffic to your ecommerce site, then ensure that your product page URLs aren’t altered.
+Note: If you want to improve the search traffic to your e-commerce site, then ensure that your product page URLs aren’t altered.

 Therefore, you shouldn’t alter a product page that’s already been crawled and added to the search engine’s index database.
 In a nutshell, don’t change this: